-- Heather Sower (pronounced SO-wer) enters her 12th season as an assistant at Boise State University, her alma mater.
-She is now in her 19th season as a collegiate coach.
+BOISE STATE TENURE (2002-present) Heather Sower (pronounced SO-wer) enters her 13th season as an assistant at Boise State University, her alma mater.
+She is now in her 20th season as a collegiate coach.
 Sower is primarily responsible for the internal operations of the program and opponent scheduling.
 She is also heavily involved in practice sessions, conditioning and serves as the position coach for post players.

-- As a member of the Boise State coaching staff she has helped guide the program toward two regular-season championships, one conference tournament title and two postseason tournament berths in the 2007 NCAA and 2008 WNIT.
-During her tenure the team has set new school records for scoring twice and for rebounding three times, as well as recording the top-five rebounding marks all-time in the program's history.
+As a member of the Boise State coaching staff she has helped guide the program to two regular-season championships, one conference tournament title and three postseason tournament berths, the 2007 NCAA, 2008 WNIT and 2014 WBI.
+During her tenure the team has set school records for scoring twice and rebounding three times, as well as recording the top-five rebounding marks all-time in the program's history.

-- At Boise State, Sower has coached five individuals who earned a combined seven postseason all-conference honors, two conference newcomers of the year, two conference all-defensive team members, three players to a combined four conference all-tournament team honors (including one MVP), nine who made conference all-freshmen teams, 23 Broncos that received a total of 55 academic all-conference honors and two individuals who garnered ESPN the Magazine/CoSIDA Academic All-District recognition.
+At Boise State, Sower has coached six individuals who earned a combined seven postseason all-conference honors, three conference newcomers of the year, one conference freshman of the year, three conference all-defensive team members, three players to a combined four conference all-tournament team honors (including one MVP), 10 who made conference all-freshmen teams, 30 Broncos that received a total of 64 academic all-conference honors and two individuals who garnered ESPN the Magazine/CoSIDA Academic All-District recognition.

-- Prior to Sower's arrival at Boise State she spent the 2001-02 season as an assistant coach at Regis University in Denver, Colo.
+Prior to Sower's arrival at Boise State she spent the 2001-02 season as an assistant coach at Regis.
 Sower helped guide the Rangers to their most successful campaign in program history as they finished with a 21-8 overall record and advanced to their first NCAA Division II Tournament in 2002.

-- In the previous 18 years as a collegiate coach her teams have recorded 11 winning seasons and one that finished with a .500 mark.
-Her coaching accomplishments include working with 11 players who combined for 18 all-conference honors, two who earned all-defensive team recognition, one freshman of the year, one newcomer of the year, nine all-freshmen team honors and four players who made conference all-tournament teams with one MVP.
-In addition, 28 individuals earned a combined total of 66 academic all-conference honors.
+COACHING ACCOMPLISHMENTS In the previous 19 years as a collegiate coach her teams have recorded 12 winning seasons and one that finished with a .500 mark.
+Her coaching accomplishments include working with 12 players who combined for 19 all-conference honors, three who earned all-defensive team recognition, two freshman of the year, two newcomer of the year, 10 all-freshmen team honors and four players who made conference all-tournament teams with one MVP.
+In addition, 35 individuals earned a combined total of 75 academic all-conference honors.